 - Packed Dimensions: 18 x 10 x 24 inches

 If you’re looking to bring along a friend or two on your next aquatic adventure, check out the Sevylor Big Basin.
 This heavy-duty PVC inflatable is perfect for peaceful lake and pond paddles.
 The 12-foot hull offers room for up to three passengers.
-The boat’s semi-rigid PVC body is backed by a puncture-proof tarpaulin bottom.
-Since the boat consists of multiple air chambers, one accidental puncture will not necessarily cause it to sink.
+The boat’s semi-rigid polyvinyl chloride body is backed by a puncture-proof pvc tarpaulin bottom.
+Since the kayak consists of multiple air chambers, one accidental puncture will not necessarily cause it to sink.
 The seams are sealed to prevent air from leaking.
 Of course, Sevylor’s one-year warranty keeps paddlers from having to worry about air pressure issues.

-The boat has exceptional primary stability.
+The boat is exceptionally stable.
 However, it is not intended to be used in surf.
 Despite its size, it pulls through when coming around turns.
-However, things can get a bit tipsy when the cockpit is at capacity.
-Side handles offer paddlers stability when getting in and out of the cockpit.
+However, things can get a bit tipsy when the kayak is at capacity.
+Side handles offer paddlers stability when getting in and out of the kayak.

-The Big Basin’s cockpit offers room for three adults.
-This is a great boat for families with multiple children or water-loving canines.
+The Big Basin’s seating space offers room for three adults.
+This is a great inflatable kayak for families with multiple children or water-loving canines.
 Front and rear spray covers keep passengers dry.
 Adjustable seats set the stage for comfortable treks.
 Just be sure not to go over the boat’s 490-pound weight limit.
 What’s more, you aren’t able to fully extend your legs if you are in either one of the rear seats.
 Side D-rings serve as secure points for tie-downs.

 This boat is exceptionally stable.
 We can’t think of a safer craft for parties of three or more.
-Three-person synchronized paddles require patience and skill.
+Three-person synchronized paddles require patience and skill though.
+So take some time to learn how to paddle insync!.
 Both PVC and tarpaulin can handle a great deal of abuse.
 So, don’t worry if you’re not an expert.
 Just jump right in and enjoy your shared kayak experience.

 - Has three removable, adjustable seats